 Patients may go long periods without breathing, followed by quick breaths.
 Labored or congested breathing is common in the final days of life.
 You may hear the terms dyspnea or air hunger for labored breathing.
 Air hunger can be distressing for family members and scary for hospice patients.
 That breathing anxiety in patients can amplify air hunger and start a downward cycle of distress.

 Use soft blankets to keep loved ones warm.
-Don’t use electric blankets because hospice patients often cannot tell you it’s is too hot.
-A cool cloth on the forehead or fan can comfort those who feel hot.
+Don’t use electric blankets because patients in end-of-life stages often cannot tell you it’s too hot.
+A cool cloth on the forehead or a fan can comfort those who feel hot.

-Hospice patients may want to eat, but experience difficulty swallowing or with nausea.
-Medications and disease can also change the taste of food.
+Hospice patients may want to eat but experience difficulty swallowing or nausea.
+Medications and diseases can also change the taste of food.

-Food is often associated with nurturing and keeping up our strength.
-For many people approaching death, food can cause stomach and digestive problems.
-Avoid forced or pressured eating by allowing loved ones to eat softened versions of food, when they want it.
+Food is often associated with nurturing and keeping up strength.
+For many people who are exhibiting end-of-life signs, food can cause stomach and digestive problems.
+Avoid forced or pressured eating by allowing loved ones to eat softened versions of food when they want it.
 As the body transitions to active dying, it often signals it has less need for food.

-“The issue of nutrition is probably one of the most guilt-inducing and emotionally charged issues for patients and families, said Synthia Cathcart, R.N., BSN.
+“The issue of nutrition is probably one of the most guilt-inducing and emotionally charged issues for patients and families.
 There will come a time when a patient no longer feels any desire to eat.
 No matter how upsetting to the family, the patient should not be pressured or forced into eating.”

 Allow your loved one to sleep.
 Your doctor may prescribe medications to reduce pain or anxiety.

 State of mind is different for every person approaching death.
 Hallucinations, confusion, and reduced responsiveness are common near the end of life.